NOCOM-BOT/spec/Module.md

 ## 4. Core API call

-> Note: The Core's API will be available at module ID `core` to not complicate things up.
+> Note: The Core's API will be available at module ID `core` and namespace `core` to not complicate things up.

 ### 4.1.
 Get registered modules (`get_registered_modules`)